michaeltheologitis/thucy/README.md

 # Extend & Develop

-This project has been created using [nbdev](https://nbdev.fast.ai/).
-If you want to extend it or contribute first run:
+This project has been created using [nbdev](https://nbdev.fast.ai/) (big shoutout!).

+If you want to contribute first run:

 ``` sh
 nbdev_install_quarto